 Using IHG Points for Airport Stays

 I'm not sure why, but in my travels I notice IHGs are often the closest hotel to airports.
-When you have a large stash of IHG points (like the 125,000 you can earn with this card), you can book free reward nights at these hotels.
+When you have a large stash of IHG points (like the tens of thousands you can earn with the Chase IHG card), you can book free reward nights at these hotels.

 This makes travelling much more enjoyable when you can spend a night at the hotel before you depart or after you land, if you land very late.

 For instance, my wife and I stayed 2 nights at the Holiday Inn Auckland Airport after coming in on a late night flight and again before leaving on an early morning flight to Melbourne, Australia.
 The accommodations were perfect for recovering from jet lag and having an easy place to Uber to the airport early in the morning.

 Clean, quiet rooms and a nice bar/restaurant on the property meant a relaxing stay coming into and departing New Zealand.